kherrick/x-postpress/README.md

     siteUrl="https://a.example.com/"
   ></x-postpress>
   ```

+* Other examples are available on [a dedicated branch](https://github.com/kherrick/x-postpress/tree/unpkg/src)

 * If using the included [index.html](index.html), a link can be created to the page, and the custom element attributes can be overridden by including them in the query string (example):
   ```html
   <a